 The good news is that many employers are changing their policies to create flexible office dating rules in 2015 that accommodate these changing values.

 Employers know that work spreads into all aspects of our lives.
-With this in mind they want to become more than a 9-5.
+With this in mind, they want to become more than a 9-5.
 One of the most controversial recent examples of this kind of change is when companies ranging from Apple to Citigroup went ahead with supporting employees to freeze their eggs.
-Employers in 2015 want to be there to support the diverse lifestyles of the employees that make up their company and this extends to dating in the office.
+Employers in 2015 want to be there to support the diverse lifestyles of the employees that make up their company, and this extends to dating in the office.

-Outside of allowing interns to bring +1’s to work events, we are seeing more employers adopt looser guidelines around dating in the office.
+Outside of allowing interns to bring +1’s to work events, we are seeing more employers adopt looser guidelines surrounding dating in the office.
 The vast majority of employers strictly outlaw dating of one’s supervisor (for obvious reasons) but many are now allowing inter-office romance as long as they are declared to HR and kept professional.